Kttra/VS_GridProject/README.md

 # Visual Studio GridProject
 A grid and json file project using C++ in visual studio.
 This program shows the use of grids to display information from a json file.
 This was created because I got tired of manually inputting information to an excel spreadsheet as the spreadsheet was getting really long.
 This program will be redone using C#.
+The C# version is now out [here](https://github.com/Kttra/JsonGridLoader).

 **Layout**
 -----------------------------------